Has the “how much should I spend on my wedding photography?” question arisen? If so, this post is for you!

 With so many options at all different price ranges, it can be tough to get a good idea of how much to spend.
 On top of that, blogs will tell you to spend either a specific amount, or even a certain percentage.
 We, on the other hand, have advice that is a little more open-ended and based on actively thinking about what the prices reflect in the photography market where you’ll be booking.

-Once you read this post, you’ll be equipped with the following knowledge:
+Once you read this post about “how much do wedding photographers cost”, you’ll be equipped with the following knowledge:

 What are the price ranges of wedding photographers (generally)?